XunzhaoYu/XunzhaoYu.github.io/_pages/about.md

 Bayesian Optimization, Evolutionary Computation, Stochastic Processes.

-I obtained a BSc in Department of Computer Science & Technology, Nanjing University.
+I obtained a BSc in Department of Computer Science & Technology, <a href='https://www.nju.edu.cn/en/'>Nanjing University</a>.
-During my undergraduate study, I joined Learning And Mining from DatA (LAMDA) group, supervised by Prof. Yang Yu.
+During my undergraduate study, I joined Learning And Mining from DatA (LAMDA) group, supervised by <a href='https://www.wolai.com/eyounx/dtR1MTyRXS5tP5Cex4KtdK'>Prof. Yang Yu</a>.
 It is my honor to be supervised by Prof. Yu.
 After that, I completed my PhD in School of Computer Science, University of Birmingham.

 [//]: # "Put your address / P.O. box / other info right below your picture.
 You can also disable any of these elements by editing `profile` property of the YAML header of your `_pages/about.md`.
 Edit `_bibliography/papers.bib` and Jekyll will render your [publications page](/al-folio/publications/) automatically."